Oregon Court Records

 How Long Do Warrants Last in Oregon?

+The length of time a warrant stays active varies, depending on the kind of warrant issued.
+For instance, an arrest warrant remains in effect until the subject is located and arraigned before the court.
+If the suspect is not located, the warrant stays active indefinitely.
 Conversely, search warrants in Oregon are active for a shorter period.
 Law enforcement officials are permitted to search a specified area for evidence under the terms of this warrant.
 It will stay in effect until the police officer follows through on the directive or until the predetermined window of time—typically 5 to 10 days—has passed.